sougata-github/ai-chat-app/README.md

   - Invalidate messages.getMany
   - Provide a detailed SYSTEM_PROMPT in llm call

+- chat page

+  - generate a uuid()
+  - pass the generated id to ChatView (this is so that we can create a new chat record and route to /chat/chatId)
+  - Render ChatView
+  - Inside ChatView render ChatSuggestions and ChatInput
+  - Set ChatSuggestions and pass into ChatInput
+  - use useChat (but make api call to /api/chat -> for chat creation)

+- /chat/chatId

+  - Check for existing chat using params id, if not present redirect to /chat
+  - Fetch existing messages in the chat (server action)
+  - Convert to ai sdk messages
+  - Pass into MessagesView component
+  - In MessagesView:
+    - use useChat hook for chat interface and making llm calls (but make api call to /api/messages -> for existing chat)
+    - get handleSubmit, messages, loading-state, etc from the hook and pass to Messages Component and ChatInput component
+    - in messages component, map over the messages from prop to display message-item component

 - Header (layout.tsx)

 - Display theme selection with light and dark mode toggles as well as basic shadcn theme colors (Popover)